<img src="https://tags.srv.stackadapt.com/conv?cid=Hrrtg9eppZB1EF0H2WUXHP" width="1" height="1">

 Endnotes

 1. Distribution payments are not guaranteed.
 Blue Owl Technology Income Corp. may pay distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds, and advances or the deferral of fees and expense reimbursements.
 The annualized distribution rate shown is calculated by multiplying the sum of the last three base distributions per share paid and special distribution per share paid by four, and dividing the result by the NAV per share of the month preceding the relevant three month period.
-Excluding special dividends, the Fund declared an annualized distribution amount of $0.90 per share for Class I, $0.87 per share for Class D, and $0.81 per share for Class S, resulting in annualized distribution rates of 8.63% for Class I shares, 8.37% for Class D shares, and 7.76% for Class S shares based on the last reported NAV.
-The annualized distribution rate shown may be rounded and is net of applicable servicing fees (Class I: No servicing fee, Class D: 0.25%, Class S: 0.85%).
+Excluding special dividends, the Fund declared an annualized distribution amount of $0.81 per share for Class S, $0.87 per share for Class D, and $0.90 per share for Class I, resulting in annualized distribution rates of 7.76% for Class S shares, 8.35% for Class D shares, and 8.59% for Class I shares based on the last reported NAV.
+The annualized distribution rate shown may be rounded and is net of applicable servicing fees (Class S: 0.85%, Class D: 0.25%, Class I: No servicing fee).
 The payment of future distributions is subject to the discretion of OTIC’s board of directors and applicable legal restrictions, therefore there can be no assurance as to the amount or timing of any such future distributions.
 Distributions are not guaranteed.
 Up to 100% of distributions have been funded and may continue to be funded by the reimbursement of certain expenses that are subject to repayment to the Adviser of OTIC.
 Such waivers and reimbursements by the Adviser may not continue in the future.
-No distributions paid were classified as a return of capital for the quarter ending December 31, 2023.
+No distributions paid were classified as a return of capital for the quarter ending June 30, 2024.
 For further information, please see our SEC filings at www.sec.gov.

-6. Ongoing Service Fee, together with the Maximum Upfront Sales Load, to be capped at 10% of gross proceeds or such other lower amount as Blue Owl may negotiate with its distribution partners.
+10. Ongoing Service Fee, together with the maximum upfront sales load, to be capped at 10% of gross proceeds or such other lower amount as Blue Owl may negotiate with its distribution partners.

-7. Past performance is not a guarantee of future results.
+11. Past performance is not a guarantee of future results.
 Returns are compounded monthly.
 Total return is calculated as the change in monthly NAV (assuming any dividends and distributions, net of shareholder servicing fees, are reinvested in accordance with the Company’s dividend reinvestment plan), if any, divided by the beginning NAV.
-Returns greater than one year are annualized.
 Returns reflect reinvestments of distributions and the deduction of ongoing expenses that are borne by investors, such as management fees, incentive fees, servicing fees, interest expense, offering costs, professional fees, director fees and other general and administrative expenses.
-An investment in the Company is subject to a maximum upfront sales load (Class I: No sales load, Class D: 1.5%, Class S: 3.5%) which will reduce the amount of capital available for investment.
+An investment in the Company is subject to a maximum upfront sales load (Class S: 3.5%, Class D: 1.5%, Class I: No sales load) which will reduce the amount of capital available for investment.
 Operating expenses may vary in the future based on the amount of capital raised, the Adviser’s election to continue expense support, and other unpredictable variables.
-Total returns based on the max upfront fee load for an investor starting at the inception of the respective share class, which for Class I does not have upfront fees Class D is March 1, 2021 and Class S is April 1, 2021.
+Total returns based on the max upfront fee load for an investor starting at the inception of the respective share class: Class S – May 1, 2022, Class D – May 1, 2022, Class I – May 1, 2022.
+Class I does not have upfront fees.

 Important information